Is Gentle Parenting Killing Us?

 The Balance Between Parent and Child Needs

-Healthy and happy parents, raise happy and healthy children.
+The key to sustainable parenting—gentle or otherwise—is balance.
+Parenting is a relationship, and like all relationships, it involves give and take.
+Boundaries can help to create a safe and respectful environment for parents and children.
+It’s okay to set limits to protect your energy and mental health.
 Research consistently shows that children benefit from caregivers who are emotionally healthy, even if they’re not perfect.
 In fact, imperfection is a powerful model for resilience and problem-solving.

-Conclusion: A Call for Gentleness Toward Parents
+A Call for Gentleness Toward Parents

 Gentle parenting isn’t killing us, but an inflexible, guilt-ridden application of it might be.
 For it to succeed, it must include gentleness not just for children but also for parents.